Žejane

-Žejane (Jeiăn; Seiane) is a village in the eastern part of mountainous Ćićarija area in Istria, Croatia.
+Žejane (Jeiăn; Seiane) is a village in the eastern part of the mountainous Ćićarija area in Istria, in western Croatia.
 Administratively it belongs to the municipality of Matulji in Primorje-Gorski Kotar County.
 In 2011, the population of Žejane was 130.

 Description

-The village is situated 18 km north-west of Matulji, near the municipality road which leads from Vele Mune and Male Mune to Opatija and Rijeka, in karst valley between two mountain ridges.
+The village is 18 km north-west of Matulji, near the municipality road leading from Vele Mune and Male Mune to Opatija and Rijeka, in a karst valley between two mountain ridges.

 The village is known for the Ćići: Istro-Romanians who settled here in the late 15th, or early 16th century from 1510 until 1525, when the villages Vele Mune, Male Mune, and Žejane were settled by Krsto Frankopan.